Wonboyn, New South Wales

-Wonboyn is a village in New South Wales, Australia in Bega Valley Shire.
-It is on Wonboyn Lake.
+Wonboyn is a locality in New South Wales, Australia in Bega Valley Shire.
+The village of Wonboyn Lake is situated within the locality, near the lake of the same name.
 At the 2021 census, Wonboyn had a population of 130.
+It is the southernmost village in New South Wales.

-Wonboyn provides a secluded vacation spot catering to fisherfolk and campers.
-Wonboyn Cabins and Campground provides year-round accommodation in a rural setting with access to the lake, its boat ramps, National Forest Preserves and beaches within just a few kilometres.
+Wonboyn is known for its oyster industry, which first developed in the early 20th century.
+Commercial fishing also took place in the area.
+Surrounded by bush, Wonboyn is also a tourist destination, catering to fishermen and campers.
+Wonboyn Cabins and Caravan Park provides year-round accommodation in a rural setting with access to the lake, its boat ramps, National Forest Preserves and beaches within just a few kilometres.

+Wonboyn Lake was severely affected by the January 2020 bushfires, with many homes in the village destroyed.
+The local economy, reliant on oyster farming and tourism, suffered negative impacts from the fires and the COVID-19 pandemic later that year.